 One vivid memory Goldman recalled from the liberation was the American troops taking their names.
 He said, “For the first time, we were no longer numbers.”

 If you found that interesting, you may want to read about the database that puts human faces to the guards at Auschwitz.
-Then take a look at the 23 heartbreaking photos inside the only all-female concentration camp.
+Then take a look at heartbreaking photos inside the only all-female concentration camp.